 Talk with your advisor about building a balanced schedule with the right courses for your degree.

-• It reduces the cost of a college degree.
+- Reduce college degree cost.
 The more time you spend in school the more you pay for tuition, books, fees, room and board.

 We know it's not always possible to follow a perfect 15 to Finish plan.
 Fortunately, there are ways to get back on track for a timely graduation.